José Villegas Cordero Biography | Oil Painting Reproductions

-His family had their doubts about an artistic career.
-But, in 1860, when he was still only sixteen, José Villegas Cordero sold one of his works at the "Exposición Sevillana" for 2,000 Reales.
-This changed his family's mind and he was apprenticed to the painter José María Romero López, staying with him for two years before enrolling at the Escuela de Bellas Artes de Sevilla, where he studied with Eduardo Cano.
+His family had their doubts about an artistic ability, but, in 1860, when he was just sixteen, José Villegas Cordero sold one of his works at the "Exposición Sevillana" for 2,000 Reales.
+The family had no doubts now and he was apprenticed to the painter José María Romero López, remaining with him for two years before deciding to go to the Escuela de Bellas Artes de Sevilla, where he studied with Eduardo Cano.

-In 1867, he travelled to Madrid, where found work in the studios of Federico de Madrazo y Kuntz.
+In 1867, he made a trip to Madrid, where found employment in the art studio of Federico de Madrazo y Kuntz.
 While there, to perfect his technique, he went to the Museo del Prado, reproducing oil paintings of Diego Velázquez.
-Finally, inspired by the works of the Orientalist painter Marià Fortuny, José Villegas Cordero decided to go to Morocco to see things first hand.
+Finally, inspired by the Orientalist painter Mariano Fortuny artworks, José Villegas Cordero decided to go to Morocco to see things first hand.

-Near the end of 1868, with financial assistance from his family, José Villegas Cordero decided to visit Rome with some of his friends and spent time in the workshop of Eduardo Rosales.
-It was there that he created his first costumbrista works, which proved to be very popular.
-He also began painting Orientalist scenes based on the numerous sketches he brought back from Morocco, and returned there briefly to collect more material.
-The vogue for these types of paintings was soon at its high point, and his works were widely promoted by the Bosch y Hernández galleries.
+Near the end of 1868, with monetary help from his family, José Villegas Cordero went to Rome and spent time in the workshop of Eduardo Rosales.
+It was there that he created his first Costumbrista works, which proved to be very popular.
+He likewise started painting Orientalist scenes based on the many sketches he did in Morocco and went back there to make more sketches.
+The vogue for these types of oil paintings was soon at its high point, and his works were promoted by the Bosch y Hernández galleries.

-After 1877, he often lived in Venice and produced works designed to be of interest to wealthy American buyers.
-By 1887, he was able to build a house, which he designed himself.
-It soon became a gathering place for high society.
+After 1877, he lived in Venice and created works intended to be of interest to rich American tourists.
+By 1887, he was able to construct a house, which he designed himself.
+It soon turned into the gathering place for high society.
 He also began accepting a small number of students.

-Influences: José María Romero López, Eduardo Cano, Marià Fortuny
+Artists Influencing José Villegas Cordero: José María Romero López, Eduardo Cano, Marià Fortuny.